Jhonyel/Three-Trios-Overview/notes.md

     - as a consequence, we should not have adjacency fields because that could be annoying to implement
-- i don't like having three different cell classes. we should have one class for a cell. it should have an enum for which type of cell it is and fields for player and card
+- i don't like having three different cell classes. we should have one class for a cell. it should have an enum for which type of cell it is and fields for playerColor and card
-- we could have a sub class of card called player card specifically for cards that are associated with players
+- we could have a sub class of card called playerColor card specifically for cards that are associated with players
 - when we battle, we would check the adjacent positions to see if they qualify for battling
   - not a hole